Lower-bounding entanglement with nonlocality in a general Bell's scenario: Introduction

-To answer this question, we provide a general framework enabling one to estimate various measures of entanglement while not requiring background knowledge about quantum systems or Bell's scenario.
-Our starting point is that, though entanglement measures may have drastically different forms, they are all related to the minimal distance of the concerned state with respect to the set of separable states.
-Similarly, nonlocality is also quantified by the distance between the correlation of interest to the closest local correlation. {Inspired} by this similarity, we connect these two distances and provide nontrivial lower bounds for entanglement measures with any nonlocal correlation. {Especially}, we can estimate the extremely weak form of entanglement, namely, bound entanglement.
-Our estimation can be asymptotically tight in some multipartite systems.
+Here we provide a framework enabling one to estimate various entanglement measures in general Bell's scenarios.
+We note that, while entanglement measures may differ dramatically in mathematical definitions, they can generally be related to the minimal distance between the state of interest and the set of separable states.
+Similarly, nonlocality corresponds to the distance from the observed correlation to the closest local correlation.
+By this similarity, as shown in Fig. 1, we connect these two distances in two different ways and provide nontrivial lower bounds for entanglement measures.
+As an example, we estimate the extremely weak form of entanglement, namely, bound entanglement, in the device-independent manner.
+In some multipartite systems, our estimation can be asymptotically tight.
+Furthermore, we demonstrate that when structural knowledge about entangled systems or the Bell scenario is available, e.g., the $(n, 2, 2)$ Bell scenario, the estimation of entanglement could be improved with {tightened bound for separable state~\cite{sun2025}}.